sitebay/docs/articles/guides/security/upgrading/_index.md

 Fresh WordPress On the Reg

-Starting a new site with Site Bay or revamping your current one snaps you right into the newest WordPress version.
+Starting a new site with SiteBay or revamping your current one snaps you right into the newest WordPress version.
 It's all automatic – you get the freshest features and security patches without lifting a finger.

 Hold Up, Though...